-In February, vehicle registrations in Estonia grew by 8.66% with respect to February of 2016.
-In total, 27,740 cars were registered and 27,740 new cars were sold in the last twelve months, 8.66% more than the year before.
+In April, vehicle registrations in Estonia fell by 64.86% with respect to April of 2019.
+In total, 1,068 cars were registered and 26,581 new cars were sold in the last twelve months, 14.51% less than the year before.

-Estonia is one of the countries where the least number of cars have been registered in the last year, in ranking of 36 countries based on number of vehicle registrations.
+Estonia is the 77th-placed country in ranking of 137 countries based on number of vehicle registrations.

 Changes in Estonian vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2007, as 32,541 were registered that year, as have the number of registrations per thousand residents, which that year numbered 24.23.
+Sales have grown since 2010, as 10,482 were produced that year as have the number of registrations per thousand residents, which that year numbered 7.86.

 Here we show you the progression of vehicle registrations in Estonia.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about Estonia in en Estonian economy.